top of page

 recognised religion for official identification purposes.
 In

-beliefs have been prosecuted by judicial and religious
+have been prosecuted by judicial and religious authorities.

-publishing a book that contained atheistic ideas and
+that contained atheistic ideas and apostasy that were

 Religion Is Rubbish